Ethics and Malpractice Statements

 - Authorship of the Paper: Authorship should be limited to all those who have made substantial contributions to the conception, design, execution and analysis/interpretation of data including draft preparation.
 All authors are to take collective responsibility for the reported work.

-- Originality: Authors must ensure that the submitted article is original in content and has not been previously published or being considered for publication elsewhere.
+- Originality: Authors must ensure that the submitted article is original in content and has not been previously published or is being considered for publication elsewhere.

 - Declaration of any conflict of interest: Authors must declare any conflict of interest that may arise from an article.
 This should include the source of funding for the work.